qu-gg/slvm-data-generation/README.md

 <li> <b>Lorenz</b> and <b>Double Pendulum</b>: Sourced from <a href="https://github.com/ostadabbas/DSARF/tree/master/">DSARF</a>.
 </ul>

+### Mixed-Physics ICLR 2023 vs. 2025
+My ICLR 2023 (meta-sLVM) and 2025 (CoSFan) works consider slightly different datasets of mixed Hamiltonian dynamics but were considered under the same name as they represented a similar concept.
+Each version has its own included dataset generation folder.
+ICLR 2023 considered 3 systems - Gravity, Mass Spring, and Pendulum - with in-system heterogeneity stemming from differing friction values.
+ICLR 2025 considered 4 systems - Gravity, Pendulum, Double Pendulum, and Two Body - with in-system heterogeneity stemming from differing gravity magnitudes or spring constants.

 ### Data Generation Conventions
 To run a single-dynamic dataset (e.g., one single gravvity affecting a bouncing ball), in each data folder, run <code>python3 name_of_dataset.py</code>.
 This will generate a dedicated output folder with the same dataset name containing 3 .npz files - train, val, test.
 These contain images sequences and ground-truth states (if they exist/are known for a system).